syzer/embedded-workshop-4/docs/src/let-s-write-a-blinky-project.md

 Your task is now to create a small program, that sets the GPIO10 to `high` and back `low` in a loop in order to let your LED blink.

-Before you connect your LED, make sure its connected to a 330 OHM resitor.
-Otherwise it will drain too much current from your board.
+Before you connect your LED, make sure its connected to a 330 OHM resistor.
+Otherwise the LED will drain too much current from your board and could potentially damage it.

 Reminder: You start a new esp project with